adityaseshasai-samineni/Adityaseshasai/README.md

 - 👋 Hi, I’m @Adityaseshasai
-- 👀 I’m interested in having FUN
+- 👀 I’m interested in having FUN Learning
-- 🌱 I’m currently learning C
+- 🌱 I’m a programmer who can code in c/c++ and python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects.
-- 📫 How to reach me at sassai2003@gmail.com
+- 📫 Reach me at sassai2003@gmail.com

 <!---
 Adityaseshasai/Adityaseshasai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.